zhou-diyu/zhou-diyu.github.io/_pages/postdoc.md

 IPDPS 2020: 34th IEEE International Parallel and Distributed Processing Symposium \
 <i class="fas fa-file-pdf" aria-hidden="true"></i> [paper](/files/ipdps20.pdf)
 &nbsp; <i class="fas fa-file-powerpoint"></i> [slides](/files/ipdps20.pptx)

-I also have one first-author paper that is currently under review and a second one that is in the final stages of preparation.

 <!---
 **HyCoR: Fault-Tolerant Replicated Containers Based on Checkpoint and Replay** \